As a mother I’ve got to agree with one of the life (death?) lessons in Leatherface – never diss someone’s mom.

 The Texas Chain Saw Massacre is certainly referenced though – in that first birthday meal scene, Jed is unable to kill the victim which makes the man’s ordeal even worse, just as in the classic first film when Leatherface’s desiccated grandpa fails to finish off Sally when he keeps dropping the hammer.

 This movie is not, unlike its protagonist at the end, irredeemably bad by any means.
 It has some clever moments and some good performances, particularly from Lili Taylor and Vanessa Grasse.
-And Jessica Madsen managed to make the underwritten Clarice’s actions if not redeemable, at least understandable.
+And Jessica Madsen manages to make the underwritten Clarice’s actions if not redeemable, at least understandable.

 But prequels have to be pretty special to rise above their natural built-in issues, namely that we know where we need to end up.
 It’s hard to introduce tension, and though directors Alexandre Bustillo and Julien Maury try that here by teasing us over which character is Jed, it’s easy enough to work out.